This content about instant pot beer can chicken is intended for readers who are 21 and over and was sponsored in 2019.

 They are truly a family business , dedicated to their community as well.
 Yuengling enriches their local community as a way to help the members of our extended family thrive economically and socially.

 Whether you are buying Yuengling for this Instant Pot Beer Can chicken or just to enjoy as you pass the winter away, be sure to look for the new cans.
-They are collectors’ items, and there will be a new design each month between December 2018 and April 2019.

 How to make Instant Pot Beer Can Chicken Recipe